There is something very fundamental about sharing food; it manifests in all cultures as very important and symbolic.

 As told to THINK editor Megan Carpentier, edited and condensed for clarity.

-Nigella Lawson is the author of 11 best-selling books and the host of several successful TV series.
-Her most recent cookbook is "At My Table: A Celebration of Home Cooking" (Flatiron Books).
+Nigella Lawson's most recent cookbook is "At My Table: A Celebration of Home Cooking" (Flatiron Books).